 The Air and 13in Pro both come with 256GB of storage at the entry-level, with an additional model offering 512GB.
 You can also add a larger SSD at point of sale, but the M1 MacBook Air and Pro models are capped at 2TB.

-MacBook Air vs MacBook Pro: Battery life
+MacBook Air vs MacBook Pro: Battery life and charging

 When it comes to battery life nothing has changed since the M1 Macs, but these Macs are still miles ahead of the old Intel MacBook models.
 According to Apple, the M1 and M2 MacBook Air models offer 18 hours, while the 13in MacBook Pro offers an amazing 20 hours.
 This makes the discontinued 2.0GHz 13in MacBook Pro’s 10 hours battery life look appalling.